Package pygeodesy :: Module formy

 Returns:

 2-Tuple of the intersection points, each a LatLon2Tuple(lat, lon).
-For abutting circles, the points are the same instance, aka the radical center.
+Both points are the same instance, aka the radical center if the circles are abutting

 Raises: